FixedEffects/FixedEffectModels.jl/README.md

 `reg` returns a very light object.
-This allows to estimate multiple models on the same DataFrame without worrying about RAM.
+This allows to estimate multiple models on the same DataFrame without ever worrying about RAM.
 It is simply composed of

   - the vector of coefficients,
   - the covariance matrix,